netromdk/vermin/README.rst

   Vermin 0.9.0
   Usage: ./vermin.py [options] <python source files and folders..>

+  Concurrently detect the minimum Python versions needed to run code.

+  For full help and options, use `-h` or `--help`.

   Heuristics are employed when files don't have extensions 'py' or 'pyw':
     - Magic lines with 'python' are accepted, like: #!/usr/bin/env python
     - 'pyc' are ignored